 If you’re not sure where to look for your personal loan options, we like a website called Fiona.
 All you have to do is fill out one page of information, then you’ll get quotes immediately.

 When shopping personal loans, look for interest rates lower than your credit cards’ and manageable monthly payments.
 Oh, and don’t take out more than you need to pay off your credit cards.

-“It was such a relief — like a giant weight had been lifted off my shoulders,” he said.
+“It was such a relief — like a giant weight had been lifted off my shoulders,” Nick said, after refinancing.

 That’s what friends Sau-Sha Hill and Sha’Kreshia Terrell did.
 Between the two of them, they had 12 credit cards and a collective $70,000 in debt.

 “At the beginning of each month, we write down a list of clear goals that we would like to achieve before month end and send them to one another,” Terrell said.

 Hill added: “Sha’Kreshia would literally take my credit cards out of my wallet and keep them at home.”

 When we talked to the duo earlier this year, Terrell had $1,450 of debt left, and Hill had $2,500.
 Not bad, right?

 If you need a money buddy — but maybe don’t want to bring your friends or family into your financial business — turn to The Penny Hoarder Community Group.
 Members share their favorite ways to pay down their debt and keep each other accountable.

 Secret No. 3: Every Little Move Helps